 Due to frequent ‘no-show’ appointments we require all applicants to call the office to confirm attendance on the day, if the viewing is not confirmed we will assume that the viewer no longer wishes to attend.

-Applicants will have 7 days in total to complete their references, respond to any additional requests from the referencing company and for their referees to provide the references, after 7 days the property will go back on the market.
-Applicants will still be given the opportunity to complete their references and enter into the tenancy.
+Applicants will have the 14 days in total to complete their references, respond to any additional requests from the referencing company and for their referees to provide the references.

 If the references have not been completed and a move in date agreed by 15 days after the signing of the terms of the tenancy, the application will be failed on the grounds that the applicant has not taken reasonable steps to enter into the tenancy agreement and the application will be cancelled.